Connecting trained SPOT ambassadors with montana educators.

 The Space Public Outreach Team (SPOT) provides FREE presentations about current NASA missions and research to Montana schools, youth programs, and community groups.
-This year's presentation is called "Black Holes: Monsters of the Universe".
+These presentations are given by certified SPOT ambassadors.

 The interactive SPOT presentations utilize slides, videos, animations, and an inquisitive approach to relay the excitement of new discoveries in space science.
 NASA research and careers here in Montana are highlighted in each show.
 Presentations can be done in a classroom or assembly setting, as long as a screen or blank wall and an electrical outlet are available.
 Each show lasts approximately 45 minutes.